WBK-Robotics/pybullet_industrial/paper.md

 Since robots are now performing more and more manufacturing tasks studying and accounting for the interaction between robots and processes becomes ever more important.
 This requires a simulation that can simulate robots and processes.

-Pybullet_industrial closes this gap by taking classical multibody simulations that end at the endeffector and then deploying simple process simulations which impact the environment.
+Pybullet_industrial closes this gap by taking classical robot multibody simulations and extending them using simple process simulations which impact the environment.
 Pybullet_industrial is thus the first process-aware robot simulation platform build for research.
 Note that Pybullet_industrial neither aims to develop perfect process simulations nor robot simulations, it focuses on the interplay of both.
 Example applications of Pybullet_industrial are: